 Urinary Incontinence Diagnosis & Treatment

 Your urogynecologist may run several tests to check for the causes and type of urinary incontinence that you have.
-Your physician may order tests that include urinalysis, blood tests, ultrasound, physical examination, or urodynamics.
+These test may include urinalysis, blood tests, ultrasound, physical examination, or urodynamics.